petezh/Reproduction-Deworming/reports/results_report.md

 This report summarizes a reproduction attempt for **Twenty-year economic impacts of deworming** by Joan Hamory, Edward Miguel, Michael Walker, Michael Kremer, Sarah Baird.
-It is based on a [submission](https://www.socialsciencereproduction.org/reproductions/4043c95e-0a6a-4acc-b228-4c4abe10b3c4/index) on the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org/) (SSRP).
-The improvements follow the [guidelines](https://bitss.github.io/ACRE/improvements.html) outlined by the [Accelerating Computational Reproducibility in Economics](https://www.bitss.org/ecosystem/acre/) (ACRE) project.
-The reproducer implemented and suggested improvements to the paper’s reproducibility.
+It is generated from a [submission](https://www.socialsciencereproduction.org/reproductions/4043c95e-0a6a-4acc-b228-4c4abe10b3c4/index) on the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org/) (SSRP).
+The reproduction follows the [guidelines](https://bitss.github.io/ACRE/improvements.html) outlined by the [Accelerating Computational Reproducibility in Economics](https://www.bitss.org/ecosystem/acre/) (ACRE) project.
+The reproducer implemented and suggested improvements and robustness checks.

 # Revised Package

-The revised materials are listed below..
+The revised materials are listed below.
 <table>
 <thead>
 <tr>